CloudLabsAI-Azure/Microsoft-Fabric-Azure-OpenAI-and-Azure-Databricks-DREAM-Workshop/Exercise6.md

 Fourth, we explored real-time data ingestion using Eventstream and analyzed patterns, anomalies, and outliers with Copilot in KQL Database.

 Fifth, we explored Streaming data using KQL DB for a Real-time Analytics experience.
 Here, we created a KQL Database, ingested real-time and historical data into KQL DB, analyzed patterns to uncover anomalies and outliers with the help of Copilot, and leveraged AI for data Q&A.

+Finally, we created a Mirrored Database in Microsoft Fabric and analysed the data using SQL.